Wounded Knee Massacre

 Sitting Bull

-Wounded Knee Massacre, (December 29, 1890), the slaughter of approximately 150–300 Lakota Indians by United States Army troops in the area of Wounded Knee Creek in southwestern South Dakota.
-The massacre was the climax of the U.S. Army’s late 19th-century efforts to repress the Plains Indians.
-It broke any organized resistance to reservation life and assimilation to white American culture, although American Indian activists renewed public attention to the massacre during a 1973 occupation of the site.
+Wounded Knee Massacre, (December 29, 1890), the slaughter of approximately 150–300 Lakota individuals by United States Army troops in the area of Wounded Knee Creek in southwestern South Dakota.
+The massacre was the climax of the U.S. Army’s late 19th-century efforts to repress the Plains peoples.
+It broke any organized resistance to reservation life and assimilation to Euro-American culture, although Native American activists renewed public attention to the massacre during a 1973 occupation of the site.

 Context

-For much of the United States’ period of westward expansion, white settlers’ attempts to claim plots of land were met with fierce and sometimes violent resistance from indigenous peoples.
-This resistance intensified in the latter half of the 19th century as the U.S. federal government repeatedly signed and violated treaties with various Plains tribal leaders.
-Most prominent among these were the Sioux Indians, of which the Lakota are a subgroup.
+For much of the United States’ period of westward expansion, settlers’ attempts to claim plots of land were met with fierce and sometimes violent resistance from Indigenous peoples.
+This resistance intensified in the latter half of the 19th century as the U.S. federal government repeatedly signed and violated treaties with various Plains leaders.
+Most prominent among these were the Oceti Sakowin (Sioux), of which the Lakota are a subgroup.
 The Treaty of Fort Laramie in 1868 established the 60-million-acre Great Sioux Reservation and created agencies to represent the federal government among each tribe.
-If the Lakota stayed on the reservation and refrained from attacking white settlers, they would be provided with food rations, education, and other state-funded benefits.
+If the Lakota stayed on the reservation and refrained from attacking settlers, they would be provided with food rations, education, and other state-funded benefits.
 However, U.S. interest in natural resources on the reservation resulted in a series of conflicts that saw the Great Sioux Reservation shrink from 60 million acres to 21.7 million acres by 1877.
 The General Allotment Act of 1887 further reduced the acreage to a mere 12.7 million, barely 20 percent of the original allotment.
-The unbroken tract of land now consisted of six separate reservations centred on existing federal agencies.
+The unbroken tract of land now consisted of six separate reservations centered on existing federal agencies.

 Reservation life was an abrupt and difficult adjustment for the Lakota who acquiesced to the U.S. government.
 Federal agents encouraged them to raise livestock and grow crops, a lifestyle that was unsuited to the semiarid environment of the northern Great Plains and largely foreign to a nomadic people who hunted game.
 The Lakota were required to adopt Western dress, learn English, observe Christian principles, and abandon traditional religion.
 This process of forced assimilation hacked away at Lakota culture and identity, and the government rations program in particular made reservation life impractical to escape.
 Without access to their large swaths of hunting grounds, the Lakota were forced to rely on government-issued rations for survival.
 In 1889 the U.S. Congress slashed the annual Lakota rations budget.
 When combined with the harsh winter and drought of 1889–90, the tribe was pushed to the brink of starvation.